 Most of us don’t read all the facts, it is a lot to get through.
-So here are some important videos where you can learn all about the issue of marine debris
+Here is a simple video that gives you the starting idea:

 The facts from The Tangaroa Blue Foundation